Search

 Druid Stones Trail

 Getting to the Druid Stones is definitely an uplifting experience.
-The hike climbs about 2,000 feet in a little under 3 miles and delivers a bird’s eye view of Bishop and the Owens Valley below.
-The hike follows a very obvious trail from the base of the Coyote Ridge just off Bir Road, about 5 miles from the center of Bishop.
-The Druid Stones area is another well-liked spot for rock climbing, but not as often frequented by climbers because of the relatively long and steep ascent.
-A winter hike here will often provide good exercise in peaceful solitude.
+The hike climbs about 2,000 feet in a little under 3 miles.
+From the top, it delivers a bird’s eye view of Bishop and the Owens Valley below.
+The hike follows a very obvious trail.
+It starts at the base of Coyote Ridge, just off Bir Road, about five miles from the center of Bishop.
+The Druid Stones are also popular with rock climbers, though fewer visit because of the long, steep ascent.
+A winter hike here offers good exercise and peaceful solitude, making it a rewarding adventure.

 Eureka Dunes